-- 3. You can complain about things like: - failure or refusal to provide a service - inadequate quality or standard of service, or an unreasonable delay in providing a service - dissatisfaction with one of our policies or its impact on the individual - failure to properly apply law, procedure or guidance when delivering services - failure to follow the appropriate administrative process - conduct, treatment by or attitude of a member of staff or contractor (except where there are arrangements in place for the contractor to handle the complaint themselves); or - disagreement with a decision, (except where there is a statutory procedure for challenging that decision, or an established appeals process followed throughout the sector). - 4.
-Your complaint may involve more than one Central Scotland Valuation Joint Board service or be about someone working on our behalf.
+- 3. You can complain about things like: - failure or refusal to provide a service - inadequate quality or standard of service, or an unreasonable delay in providing a service - dissatisfaction with one of our policies or its impact on the individual - failure to properly apply law, procedure or guidance when delivering services (except where there is a statutory procedure for challenging that decision) - failure to follow the appropriate administrative process - conduct, treatment by or attitude of a member of staff or contractor (except where there are arrangements in place for the contractor to handle the complaint themselves); or - disagreement with a decision, (except where there is a statutory procedure for challenging that decision). - 4.
+Your complaint may involve more than one DABVJB service or be about someone working on our behalf.